-Diane Fox is a Senior Lecturer in the College of Architecture and Design at the University of Tennessee, Knoxville where she teaches photography and graphic design courses.
+Diane Fox is a Distinguished Lecturer in the College of Architecture and Design at the University of Tennessee, Knoxville where she teaches photography and graphic design courses.

 Solo exhibitions of her photographic body of work, “UnNatural History,” have been shown nationally and internationally including at the Erie Art Museum, Erie, PA; Huntsville Museum of Art, Huntsville, AL; Greyfriars Art Space in Norfolk, England; Sarratt Gallery, Nashville, TN; Dom Muz Gallery, Torun, Poland; and Santa Reparata Gallery, Florence, Italy.
 Selected pieces have been exhibited in numerous juried shows including the Los Angeles Center for Digital Photography, Los Angeles, CA; the Camera Club of New York, New York, NY; and Prix de la Photographie in Paris, France.
 Images from “UnNatural History” are cited in Giovanni Aloi’s book Art and Animals and Taxidermy by Alexis Turner published by Thymes and Hudson.

-This summer her work was shown at the Palais de Tokyo in Paris, France as part of their exhibit “Dioramas” and at the Museum of Modern Art in Tbilisi, Georgia in “Fauna – Wild Beasts, Sheep & Crocodiles.”
-In October her work will be included in “Diorama: Inventing Illusion” at the Schirn Kunsthalle in Frankfort, Germany.
+This past summer her work was shown at the Palais de Tokyo in Paris, France as part of their exhibit “Dioramas” and at the Museum of Modern Art in Tbilisi, Georgia in “Fauna – Wild Beasts, Sheep & Crocodiles.”
+In October her work was included in “Diorama: Inventing Illusion” at the Schirn Kunsthalle in Frankfort, Germany.

 Fox’s graphic design work has been selected for inclusion in How and Print Magazines.